Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Knowledge of the basics of office work;

-Dozens and hundreds of candidates count on one place, so it is important to stand out.
-It is impossible to draw attention to oneself with personal charm at this stage.
-Therefore, in order to write professional skills outside the box and correctly, you should use the original services for writing a resume online:
+There are dozens and hundreds of candidates vying for one position, so it’s important to stand out.
+At this stage, it is impossible to attract attention to yourself with personal charm.
+Therefore, in order to write your professional skills in a non-standard and correct way, you should use original services for writing a resume online:

-• CVmaker...
-The service is suitable for creating a standard, but stylishly done resume.
-It provides six free templates in a classic style.
+• CVmaker.
+The service is suitable for creating a standard, but stylish resume.
+It provides six free templates designed in a classic style.

-• For each, their own skills are important, which must be taken into account.
-After writing your resume, you should imagine yourself in the role of a manager who needs an employee for your position.
-Changes should be made until the moment you are satisfied with the result.
-You don't have to make a very long list or your resume will be put aside.
+• Each has its own skills, which must be taken into account.
+After compiling your resume, you should imagine yourself as a manager who needs an employee for your position.
+Changes should be made until you are satisfied with the result.
+You don't need to make a very long list, otherwise your resume will be put aside.

-When you are looking for a job, it is very important to understand what skills you have.
+When you're looking for a job, it's important to understand what skills you have.
 It is also important to ensure that the employer has a correct understanding of your skills.
 Many people have problems with this.
 A huge number of job seekers, especially women, often underestimate or overestimate their capabilities.
-This reduces their chances of finding a decent job.
-After all, they cannot properly present themselves at the interview.
-Annette Richmond, founder and editor-in-chief career-intelligence.com, compiled a kind of cheat sheet on all the skills that you may need for successful employment.
+And this reduces their chances of finding a decent job.
+After all, they cannot present themselves correctly at an interview.
+Annette Richmond, founder and Chief Editor career-intelligence.com, has compiled a kind of cheat sheet on all the skills that you may need for successful employment.

-Skill is the ability to perform certain actions.
-There are 3 types of skills: innate, acquired, and specialized.
+A skill is the ability to perform certain actions.
+There are 3 types of skills: innate, acquired and specialized.

-Inborn skills- these are the traits of our character.
-We use them in all areas of our life.
-If you ask your friends to say who you are, then the adjectives they will use will be your innate skills, for example: punctual, honest, organized, friendly, and so on.
-Yes, you can force yourself to be punctual, but people who turn off the annoying alarm clock several times in the morning will find it much more difficult than those who find it easy to wake up early in the morning.
+Innate Skills- these are our character traits.
+We use them in all areas of our lives.
+If you ask your friends to tell you what you are like, the adjectives they will use will be your innate skills, such as punctual, honest, organized, friendly, and so on.
+Yes, you can force yourself to be punctual, but for people who turn off the annoying alarm clock several times in the morning, this will be much more difficult than for those for whom waking up early in the morning is no problem.

-Many job seekers do not attach importance to these skills, although they are very important to the employer.
-Many people cannot stay with one employer for long because they are not doing their job.
-According to a study by Robert Half & Associates among HR directors: “The most common problems we face are lies and dishonesty (14%), absenteeism and lateness (12%), arrogance and overconfidence (12%), lack of desire to work (6%) ...
+Many job seekers do not attach importance to such skills, although they are very important for the employer.
+Many people can't stay with one employer for long because they can't do their job.
+According to a study conducted Robert Half & Associates among HR directors: “The most common problems we encounter are lying and dishonesty (14%), absenteeism and tardiness (12%), arrogance and overconfidence (12%), lack of desire to work (6%) .

-Acquired skills you get over time, moving from one job to another.
-Skills such as effective communication techniques are easy for some people and more difficult for others.
+Acquired skills you gain over time by moving from one job to another.
+Skills such as effective methods Communication is easy for some people, more difficult for others.
 But usually the skills of this group are acquired and transformed over time.
-Some more: written and verbal communication, leadership skills, negotiation skills, problem-solving skills, and the ability to complete work on time.
+Here are some more: written and verbal communication, leadership skills, negotiation skills, problem solving skills, and the ability to complete work on time.

-If you can discover the skills of this group, you should definitely tell your potential employer about them.
-After all, this will give you a number of advantages for the following reasons: each company has its own specifics of work, but a person who can motivate employees is needed by each of them.
-Even if you change your profession, you will always need communication skills.
+If you manage to discover the skills of this group, you should definitely tell your potential employer about them.
+After all, this will give you a number of advantages in terms of the following reasons: Each company has its own specifics of work, but each of them needs a person who knows how to motivate employees.
+Even if you change careers, you will always need communication skills.

-Specialized skills usually acquired in a specific position.
-As a rule, when people are asked what skills they have, they answer the first thing that comes to their mind: computer programming, aircraft control, the ability to use special computer applications, professional video shooting skills, the ability to type a certain number of characters per minute.
+Specialized Skills usually acquired for a specific position.
+Typically, when people are asked what skills they have, they answer the first thing that comes to mind: computer programming, flying an airplane, ability to use special computer applications, professional video shooting skills, ability to type a certain number of characters per minute.

 This group of skills is very important and many people cannot get another position due to the lack of certain skills.
-For example, a secretary looking for a managerial position will focus on her innate and acquired interview skills.
-And the most important thing for a human resources employee will be to know about her communication skills and ability to resolve problem situations.
-The last thing the HR department will care about is how many characters per minute this secretary used to print.
+For example, a secretary who wants to get a management position will emphasize her innate and acquired skills in the interview.
+And for the HR employee, the most important thing will be to know about her communication skills and ability to resolve problematic situations.
+The last thing the HR department will be interested in is how many characters per minute this secretary used to type.

-It is very important to determine what skill set you have before starting your job search.
-This information will come in very handy when writing a resume.
-Also, before the interview, you will need to determine which three to five most important skills you would like to declare to the employer.
-Be prepared to provide specific examples of the use of these skills.
-For example, when talking about your ability to work in a team, talk about a specific collaborative project that you have completed.
+It's important to determine what skill set you have before you begin your job search.
+This information will be very useful when writing your resume.
+Also, before the interview, you will need to determine what the three to five most important skills you would like to present to the employer.
+Be prepared to provide specific examples of how these skills can be used.
+For example, when talking about your ability to work in a team, talk about a specific joint project that you were able to complete.

-Of course, many are under stress when looking for work.
-It's one thing when you just change jobs, but if a person changes profession?
-In any case, having a complete understanding of your skills will be your first step towards success!
+Of course, many people are stressed when looking for work.
+It’s one thing when you just change jobs, but what if a person changes profession?
+Either way, having a thorough understanding of your skills will be your first step towards success!

 Work on yourself

-Are you ready to evaluate your skills?
+Well, are you ready to evaluate your skills?
 Take a piece of paper and list them all.
-Then evaluate which skills you have the most and which ones would be useful to you in another job that you would like to get.
-Now take a look at the top ten skills on your list.
+After that, evaluate what skills you have in highest degree, and which ones would be useful to you in another job that you would like to get.
+Now look at the first ten skills on your list.
 These are the ones you will need to indicate on your resume.
 Choose 3-5 skills that you will focus on during the interview.
-Be prepared to provide specific examples.
+Be prepared to give specific examples.

-The following are examples of skills for each skill type: innate, acquired, and specialized.
-Some skills can be of several types.
-For example, the ability to be collected, organized, can be considered both innate and as an acquired skill.
-It all depends on yourself.
+Below are examples of skills for each type: innate, acquired, and specialized.
+Some skills can be of more than one type.
+For example, the ability to be collected and organized can be considered both an innate and an acquired skill.
+It all depends on you.

 creativity